-The obligations of LGOIMA are binding on members and apply to the disclosure of information by a member in respect of any information held by that member (in his or her capacity as member) to a member of the public.
+The obligations of LGOIMA are binding on members.
+Any information held by that member (in his or her capacity as member) is deemed to be official information and is subject to LGOIMA.
 It covers information held by councillors in their official capacity regardless of the means by which that information is stored, for instance, on a home computer.
-It does not apply to the disclosure of information to the Council in accordance with the requirements of the code.